Everyday Superpower: Active Listening

 You can use it to solve a conflict, act as a mediator in a problem between two friends, get to know your family and friends better, be someone worthy of trusting, and at the same time, lay the groundwork to become an excellent conversationalist.

 But wait a minute!
 If we’re talking about listening, where does talking come into play?
-Simply, all of the information that we’ve gathered through listening can then be turned into a conversation, good advice, words of encouragement… you’ll be the best friend, colleague, parent, child, sibling that anyone has ever had!
+Simply, all of the information that we’ve gathered through listening can then be turned into a conversation, good advice, or words of encouragement… you’ll be the best friend, colleague, parent, child, or sibling that anyone has ever had!
 Now are you convinced that you can really develop a superpower?

 Let’s stand out from rest and start practicing active listening.
-Let’s leave aside the “me, myself and I” that dominates our current conversations, and try to pay more attention to what others are saying.
+Let’s leave aside the “me, myself, and I” that dominates our current conversations, and try to pay more attention to what others are saying.

 And remember: we have two ears and only one mouth…so we should talk half as much as much as we listen (or listen twice as much as we talk)!